jhyderjhyder/idn-admin-console/README.md

 ## Release

-You can download the latest build from [Release](https://github.com/piyush-khandelwal-sp/idn-admin-console/releases) page
+You can download the latest Windows/Mac/Linux build from [Release](https://github.com/piyush-khandelwal-sp/idn-admin-console/releases) page

+Latest Docker Build can be found at [Docker Hub](http://hub.docker.com/r/khandelwalpiyush/idn-admin-console) page

-Currently the builds are not code-singed.
-For Mac, please download and unzip, right click and open.
+**NOTE:** Currently the builds are not code-singed.
+For Mac, please download and unzip, right click and open for the first time.
 Then you can open normally for subsequent uses.
-Warning should go away

 ## Authentication